 Q: What can be done to make golf courses more natural?

 Another example would be using tree, shrub and turf selections that are natural and native to that climate zone.
 You can also soften abrupt slopes.
 Not all greens compounds have to have mounds around them.
 Mowing patterns need not always be so formal and rigid.
-Have some “no mow” areas, out of play, of course.
+Have some “no-mow” areas, out of play, of course.
 Encourage walking and the use of caddies.
-There are golf courses in the U.S that require a doctor’s excuse for golf car rental.
+There are golf courses in the U.S that require a doctor’s excuse for golf cart rental.

 Q: What do you see as the next “big thing” in golf course design?

 A: The PGA is touting “Play it Forward.”
 And in this sense, I believe we will see shorter golf courses with holes designed on the skill it takes to hit a target.
 Some golf course designs may revive the turn-of-the-century golf course styles as in the early 1900s, which will be more for Hickory Golf (5,000 to 6,000 yards).
 I believe we’ll see more natural golf courses, and hopefully, more stand-alone golf courses that are individually owned.
 One question I have had for years is why the pattern of St. Andrews hasn’t been followed more.
 I hope we will see more movement toward making golf real, again.